RaynorCerebellumCharts/NormativeModels/README.md

 * Transfer models (use transfer notebook)

-Models are downloaded from public repository, norm_data objects are built with the new dataset, transfer is run either in a cluster (with the runner utility of the pcntoolkit) or on a local machine, and subject-level Z-score brain maps are produced.
+Models are downloaded from public repository and extracted, norm_data objects are built with the new dataset, transfer is run either in a cluster (with the runner utility of the pcntoolkit) or on a local machine, and subject-level Z-score brain maps are produced.
 Voxel batch size can be adjusted.

 * Examine normative deviations in samples of interest